Tucker Carlson spins new conspiracy linking Trump arrest to Iraq WMD

-Tucker Carlson spins new conspiracy linking Trump arrest to Iraq WMD as his new Twitter rant defies Fox threat
+Tucker Carlson spins new conspiracy on Trump’s arrest as his new Twitter rant defies Fox threat

 Former Fox News host says Trump ‘sealed his fate’ for branding DC insiders ‘liars’ over invasion